seamplex/feenox/doc/design/git.md

     sudo apt-get install git gcc make automake autoconf libgsl-dev
     ```

+    If you cannot install `libgsl-dev` but still have `git` and the build toolchain, you can have the `configure` script to download and compile it for you.
+See point\ 4 below.

  2. Install optional dependencies (of course these are _optional_ but recommended)

     ```terminal